Running Integration Tests

 The only difference in the run configuration is that the integration test

-phpunit.xml configuration file from the directory
+phpunit.xml configuration file from the

-dev/tests/integration has to be selected.
+dev/tests/integration directory must be selected.